 We have started planning for our first-ever staff conference, bringing together as many staff as possible to meet, share best practice, be informed and have some fun with the purpose of motivating and connecting various disparate parts of the organisation and celebrating all the good things that we do.
-Due to Covid19 we have postponed this event from October 2021 to 2022/23, when we will combine this with events to mark our 75th anniversary.
+This event is planned for October 2022.